-.tpl files).
-Templates render into multiple output formats while maintaining the document structure you define.
+.tpl files) that render into multiple output formats — CSV, XML, HTML, TXT, or PDF.
 The source code is publicly available on GitHub.

 | Template format | Output format |